rhammell/planesnet/README.md

 ## Class Labels

 The "planes" class includes 3500 images.
-Images in this class are near-centered on on the body of a single airplane, with the majority of the plane's wings, tail, and nose also visible.
+Images in this class are near-centered on the body of a single airplane, with the majority of the plane's wings, tail, and nose also visible.
 Example images from this class are shown below, and a mosaic of all images in this class can be seen [here](http://i.imgur.com/ip550Q8.jpg).

 ![planes](http://i.imgur.com/SkimtmU.png)